arturocastillo95/SeatMap-JS/README.md

 - **Interactive Seats**: Click individual seats for interaction
 - **Edit Seats Mode**: Enter via sidebar to select and delete individual seats
   - Requires exactly one section to be selected before entering mode
+  - Section remains selected and locked during edit mode
   - Only seats in the selected section can be edited
   - Other sections are dimmed and non-interactive
-  - Click seats to select (green tint)
+  - Click individual seats to select (green tint)
-  - Multi-select by clicking multiple seats
+  - **Drag-to-Select**: Drag on canvas to draw selection rectangle (green) and select multiple seats
+  - Hold Shift while dragging to add seats to existing selection
+  - Real-time visual feedback: seats highlight as the selection rectangle passes over them
   - Press Backspace to delete selected seats
-  - Returns to normal mode by selecting different mode
+  - Press Escape or click "Edit Layout" to exit and return to schema mode
 - **Tooltips**: Hover for seat/section information
 - **Row Labels**: Add numbered (1,2,3...) or lettered (A,B,C...) labels to rows, position left/right or both